Camden Line

 The Camden Line is a MARC commuter rail line that runs for 39 mi between Washington Union Station in Washington, D.C., and Camden Station in Baltimore, Maryland, over the CSX Capital Subdivision and Baltimore Terminal Subdivision.
 The Baltimore and Ohio Railroad began running commuter service from Baltimore to Ellicott City over part of the current line's trackage on May 24, 1830, making this corridor one of the country's oldest rail routes still in operation.
 The line was extended to Washington on August 25, 1835.
-The Camden Line is the shortest MARC line.
-As of 2019, the Camden Line is a weekday-only service.
+As of 2019, the line is a weekday-only service.
+Beginning on September 28, 2026, one weekday round trip will operate between and Camden Station via the Brunswick and Camden lines.